marcelpatrick/3rdPersonV2/README.md

 		//End point of a vector = Start point + range of the vector * direction of the vector FVector End = Location + Rotation.Vector() * MaxRange;

-	//Define actors that should be ignore by the gun line tracing so that we don't shoot ourselves and pass these as params in the line trace method below
+	//Define actors that should be ignored by the gun line tracing so that we don't shoot ourselves and pass these as params in the line trace method below
 	FCollisionQueryParams Params;
 	Params.AddIgnoredActor(this);
 	Params.AddIgnoredActor(GetOwner());